UNCLASSIFIED (U)

 (ii) (U) An LPR who does not physically accompany the Armed Forces member or employee to the United States must possess evidence that they are the spouse or child of a member or employee who was stationed abroad on official orders and that the spouse or parent was previously lawfully admitted for permanent residence; and

-(iii) (U) To benefit from the waiver, it is not material whether the member or employee was discharged abroad, or whether the spouse or child is residing in a country different from that in which the principal is stationed, provided all other criteria for the waiver are met; and
+(iii) (U) To benefit from the waiver, it is not material whether the member or employee was discharged abroad, or whether the spouse or child is residing in a country different from that in which the principal is stationed, if all other criteria for the waiver are met; and

 (4) (U) Interpreting Term “Member of U.S. Armed Forces”: The term “member of the U.S. Armed Forces” as used in 22 CFR 42.1(b) embraces military personnel only.
 It does not include civilians employed by or attached to the Armed Forces or working for firms under contract to the Armed Forces.